Thursday, 24 March 2011

 My nephew fishes in the lake I grew up on

 In Olympia, Washington, where I grew up, people who couldn't swim were considered physically, if not mentally, disabled.
-So to avoid small town censure, and perhaps save our lives, my mother enrolled my brother and me in swimming lessons at the age of six and eight.
+So to avoid small town censure, and perhaps to save our lives, my mother enrolled my brother and me in swimming lessons at the age of six and eight.

-Back then, self-respecting Puget Sound kids swam in lakes, and on really hot days, the bay.
-I still abhor pools, reeking of bleach and God knows what else.
 But this was pushing it.
-I don't recall the precise month the course began, but my graphic memories of icy grey skies place it closer to the previous Christmas than the next.
-The venue was Capitol Lake, a former mudflat of the Sound, dyked off in the 1950s to make a freshwater reflecting pond for the state capitol dome.
-The black marine oobleck, stagnated river water, and municipal effluent also made it a fermenting cauldron of corruption, one whose temperature hovered just above freezing in that season.
+I don't recall the precise month the course began, but graphic memory of icy grey skies places it closer to the previous Christmas than the next.
+The venue was Capitol Lake, a former mudflat of the Sound, dyked off in the 50s to make a freshwater reflecting pond for the state capitol dome.
+Black marine oobleck, stagnant river water, and municipal effluent combined in a fermenting cauldron of corruption.

 Before our abject refusal even to undress in the dank bathhouse, much less enter the water, my mother bribed us with a Mountain Bar a-piece, payable after each session.
 And so we fell in with the blue-lipped, shoulder-hugging damned lined up in the pea gravel.
-The only sound was the ominous lap of waves, from which we reflexively pulled back our toes; we were all shivering too hard even to complain.

 I don't know where Parks and Recreation got those instructors.
-Possibly they were young offenders working off their community service.
+Possibly they were young offenders working off community service.
 At any rate, when push came literally to shove, we found ourselves knee-deep in glacial sewage.
 Our tormentors ordered us to grip the dock and kick, to tread water, to swim across the boomed swimming area.
-We strove to move as little as possible, and not to put our faces underwater.
-Or, God forbid, get any in our mouths.
+We strove to move as little as possible, and not to put our faces in the water.

-And so it went, week after week.
+So it went, week after week.
 Few images survive today beyond wretched misery; the rest have been firmly repressed.
-But I do recall once huddling with another boy as we numbly contemplated some grotesque, B-movie invertebrate clinging to the dock's slimy undercarriage.
-I've spent my life on, in, and near water, but I've never seen its like again.
-Mostly, I remember how we vaulted out of that arctic slough at lesson's end, clutching beach towels around waxen shoulders and simply savouring the terry cloth nirvana.
-It's amazing how a slight shift in location can make a cold, soggy morning feel like an August afternoon.
+But I do recall huddling with another boy, numbly contemplating some B-movie invertebrate on the dock's slimy undercarriage.
+I've now spent my entire life on, in, and near water, but never saw its like again.

-I learned nothing about swimming that spring, but is that really the point?
-Capitol Lake is off-limits to swimmers now, condemned at long last by a lethargic county health department, and today, my nephew takes his lessons in a heated indoor pool.
 I worry about his moral development.
 Sure, he'll learn the side stroke, the dead man's float, the Australian crawl.
 But can the boy truly become a man without spending nine consecutive Saturdays waist-deep in a freezing mudflat, while Colonel Klink snarls at him from the dock?

 And will he ever know the sheer, ecstatic bliss a guy can get from a single Mountain Bar?